google-marketing-solutions/brandalign/README.md

 # BrandAlign

-Supercharge Brand Compliance with Gemini
+Check compliance against guidelines with Gemini at scale

 ## Overview

-BrandAlign uses Gemini to check ads in bulk against human-readable policy description texts.
-Customers will be able to fetch Ads from Google Ads, provide their policy texts in raw format and generate a report highlighting policy issues.
+BrandAlign uses the power of Gemini to make sure that Google search ads are not violating brand policies and guidelines.
+It can verify headlines and descriptions in bulk and suggest an improved, rewritten ad copy that aligns with the specified rules, saving the customer time and keeping their brand message consistent.
+Additionally, image assets can be analysed to ensure they also match the brand's identity.

 ## Challenge Addressed